reddevill007/System-Design-Simplified/README.md

 3. **Big Data and Streaming**:
    - Avro is great for systems like Kafka or Hadoop.
 4. **Real-Time Systems**:
-   - Go for Cap'n Proto or FlatBuffers.
+   - Go for Cap’n Proto or FlatBuffers.
 5. **Distributed Systems with RPC**:
    - Thrift is a good choice.